For eligible students, SSS provides specific programs and services to create a successful college experience.

 B.K.M, Sociology major

-Through an arrangement with the Academic Skills Center, the SSS program offers intensive tutoring both for academic courses and for study strategies.
-Tutoring is also available to help students prepare to take such examinations as the PPST/PRAXIS required of Education majors and the Graduate Record Exam (GRE) required for admission to many graduate programs.
+Through an arrangement with the Academic Skills Center, the SSS program offers intensive tutoring for a wide variety of academic courses.
+SSS also offers assistance for study strategies and individualized academic coaching.
 SSS tutors help students to learn course content and to improve their test-preparation methods and test-taking strategies.
-For further information, contact the SSS Tutoring Coordinator.
+For further information, contact the SSS Tutoring Coordinator, Faith Pawelski.

 "SSS provided me tutors in math and American Sign Language, which are two of my weakest areas.
 Without the extra tutoring, I would have struggled to maintain my GPA and achieve a passing grade in the courses."